jt14den/swc-tt-lecture-notes/02-novice.md

 > It's what you know for sure that just ain't so.
 > — Mark Twain

-* Clearning up learners misconceptions is as important as presenting them with correct information.
+* Clearing up learners misconceptions is as important as presenting them with correct information.
 * their misconceptions may fall into three categories:
-  * Simple *factual errors*, such as believing that St. Louis is the capital of Missouri.These are simple to correct, but getting the facts right is not enough on its own.
+  * Simple *factual errors*, such as believing that St. Louis is the capital of Missouri.
+These are simple to correct, but getting the facts right is not enough on its own.
   * *Broken models*, believing that motion and acceleration must be in the same direction.
 We can address these by having them reason through examples to see contradictions.
   * *Fundamental beliefs*, such as "the world is only a few thousand years old" or "human beings cannot be affecting the planet's climate".
 These usually cannot be addressed in class, since they are deeply connected to the learner's social identity and often cannot be reasoned away.
 * 4 i's - insufficient, inappropriate, inaccurate

 * Since SW & D Carpentry are focused on novices, and helping build strong mental models, we're most interested in the middle category of misconceptions